rautsubh/DbSession/stopORcleanup.md

 2. Login to AWS RDS console and stop the RDS/Aurora instances

-# Cleanup after Monday's session
+## Cleanup resources after Monday's session
 1. Login to AWS Cloudformation console and delete the stack created.